 - Erasmus+ programme (Program Erasmus+), which provides opportunities for the mobility of students, youth, teachers, and workers with youth, and for partnerships between universities, secondary schools, businesses, and non-profit organisations,

-- National scholarship programme designed for bachelor, masters, and PhD students at higher education institutions and funded by the Ministry of Education, Science, Research, and Sport of the Slovak Republic,
+- National scholarship programme designed for bachelor, masters, and PhD students at higher education institutions and funded by the Ministry of Education, Research, Development, and Youth of the Slovak Republic,

 - Scholarships based on bilateral agreements between the Slovak Republic and other countries.
 The scholarships are designated for study stays for students, PhD students, and scientists.
 The type of scholarship depends on the specific agreement with each country.
 Based on bilateral agreements and direct offers from foreign governments, the agency organises a selection procedure for scholarships in 50 countries as well as the admission of scholarship recipients to Slovak higher education institutions.

 - Scholarships awarded by the Government of the Slovak Republic, which are a long-term part of Slovak development aid.
 The Government of the Slovak Republic also provides scholarships to Slovaks living abroad.

 - Visegrad Fund Scholarships (international), which among other things promote regional partnerships between educational and research organisations, which contribute to cooperation in the V4 region.
 Academic mobility scholarships are designed for bachelor, masters and PhD students of all study fields.

 - Central European Exchange Program for University Studies (CEEPUS), which is funded by the Slovak Republic’s and the European Union‘s (Recovery Plan) budget, promotes the mobility of students, pedagogical and research workers in higher education in 15 countries of the central and south-eastern Europe.